 Engineering Number Detail

-The cooler mounts to the upper surface of the front driver's side frame rail approximately 11-11.5" in front of the shock tower.
+The cooler mounts to the upper surface of the front driver's side frame rail approximately 11 - 11.25" in front of the shock tower.
 A self-tapping screw, part number 378459-S2 (5/16"-18 x 5/8") finished in phosphate and oil, was used to secure the cooler to the frame rail.
 The return hose, part number C7AZ-3A005-A, is cut to length so that fluid runs from the lower return hose, through the cooler, and then up to the pump.
-Band clamps are used to secure the return hose to the cooler.
+Band clamps (with the heads facing down) are used to secure the hoses to the cooler.